snzhr/snzhr/README.md

 ## Hi there 👋
+Software Engineer with 5+ years of experience building modern web applications.
+Skilled in front-end and back-end development using React, Angular, Node.js, and NestJS.
+Experienced in creating RESTful and GraphQL APIs, working with SQL and NoSQL databases, and using AWS cloud services.
+Familiar with Agile workflows, automated testing, and team collaboration.
+Focused on writing clean code and building fast, user-friendly interfaces.
 <!--
 **snzhr/snzhr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.